Back To Homepage

 Other...

-Basic Step: Any wierd or unusual movements with music.
-Kinda like a "Misc / Other/ or not yet defined catagory" in Dance.
+Basic Step: Any weird or unusual movements with music.
+Kinda like a "Misc / Other/ or not yet defined category" in Dance or unuasual use of a prop during a dance.